jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ## Placements

 Placements are JSON objects specifying the location in the World space of an instance of the object specified in the containing Object Placement.
-Each Placement must specify a named "placer" algorithm to use, which must be a SquidSpace.js builtin placer or a 'Placer Hook' loaded from a mod.
+Each Placement must specify a named "placer" algorithm to use, which must be a SquidSpace.js builtin placer or a "Placer Hook" loaded from a mod.
 Placements must also specify a unique "place-name" used within the Layout Area for the object instance(s) being placed.

-NOTE: If a placer algorithm results in multiple instances of the object, the instances are named using the "place-name" specified, with a dash ('-') and a number appended, where that number is zero to the number of instances placed minus one.
+NOTE: If a placer algorithm results in multiple instances of the object, the instances are named using the "place-name" specified, with a dash ('-") and a number appended, where that number is zero to the number of instances placed minus one.

 ### Placement Configuration